saanvichugh/sofa_zoo/README.md

 Python, Stable-Baselines3, Gymnasium, SOFA / SofaPython3, NumPy

 # About the Original Project
+This repository is part of the project "LapGym - An Open Source Framework for Reinforcement Learning in Robot-Assisted Laparoscopic Surgery".
+It provides the code for the reinforcement learning experiments as described in the [LapGym paper](https://www.jmlr.org/papers/v24/23-0207.html) for the environments of [sofa_env](https://github.com/ScheiklP/sofa_env).

 ## Dependencies
 * ffmpeg for recording sample videos (`sudo apt install ffmpeg`)